Generalized Anxiety Disorder (GAD) is a common mental health condition characterized by excessive and uncontrollable worries.

 - Benzodiazepines are useful for short-term relief but carry a risk of dependence and limited use in depression.

-- Alternative medications like Pregabalin and TCAs are options for specific cases, while others like Quetiapine or Agomelatin are reserved for resistant cases or experimental use.
+- Alternative medications like TCAs are options for specific cases, while others like Quetiapine or Agomelatin are reserved for resistant cases or experimental use.

 - Medication should always be paired with psychotherapy for the best outcomes.